Redocly/redocly-cli/docs/rules/info-license-url.md

 # info-license-url

-Requires the license URL in your API definitions.
+Requires the license URL in your API descriptions.

 |OAS|Compatibility|
 |---|---|